Meterpao/nba-drafting/README.md

 ### 4. Create Friendly User Interface (UI)
 Finally, we would like to create a friendly UI that will be easy to use everyday.
 Rather than reading output in terminal, we would like to produce output in a readable and easy to use web format.

-## Data Gathered:

-### On Typical Draftking's Contests:

-DraftKings contests cary in contest size, number of entries (if multiple entries are allowed), number of payouts, and total prize money paid out.
-DraftKings has contests of many pay-out formats.
-These formats include winner-take-all, tiered payouts, and the double up format.

-When examining the double-up format, it appears that in these contests, the top 43% of entries double-up.